jmbredenberg/Mafia-rules/README.md

 The mayor's vote counts as three votes.

 Twice per game, the mayor may ask the Mods how many Mafia there are (including conscript, but not including serial killers).
-No mayor may use more than one count the Mafia during their regime.
+No mayor may count the Mafia more than once during their regime.
+(If they are impeached and reelected it counts as the same regime.)

 Once per day, they may make a single investigation by asking the Mods "Did X kill Y?" **They must have visited Y's kill site in order to make this investigation.** It counts if they visited the kill site before becoming elected mayor.